-The Canon EOS 30D and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2006 and March 2013.
+The Canon EOS 30D and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were announced, respectively, in February 2006 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 30D has a resolution of 8.2 megapixel, whereas the SL1 provides 17.9 MP.
+The 30D has a resolution of 8.2 megapixels, whereas the SL1 provides 17.9 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 30D and the Canon SL1.
+An illustration of the physical size and weight of the Canon 30D and the Canon SL1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 30D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is considerably smaller (30 percent) than the Canon 30D.
 Moreover, the SL1 is substantially lighter (48 percent) than the 30D.
 In this context, it is worth noting that neither the 30D nor the SL1 are weather-sealed.